 Amendments to the Imported Food Control Act 1992

 The Imported Food Control Amendment Act 2018 received royal assent on 21 September 2018.
-The Imported Food Control Amendment Act 2018 has amended the Imported Food Control Act 1992 to better protect Australians from imported food safety and health risks.
+It amended the Imported Food Control Act 1992 to improve the monitoring of imported food for compliance with the Australian New Zealand Food Standards Code and the requirements of public health and safety.

 This information is available in different languages.